Looking forward and seeing a Shiny New Year coming our way is like seeing a fresh new slate!

 To achieve this I will need the following:

 Initially, I will need some new shorts, a loose-fitting tee and a drink bottle.
 For the first week, I will use a yoga matt from the studio, until I find one I like and Monthly Pass to my local yoga studio.

-Commitment (of course).
+Many people think they have a commitment issue and this is not true.
 The reason you haven’t achieved in the past IS NOT from a lack of commitment.
-You must eliminate this idea from your mind.
-Commitment is as easy as Schedule It and Show-Up!
+Simply, commitment is as easy as Schedule It and Show-Up!

 On the contrary, actually!
 Whether this is fitness, a new job, or a loving relationship.
-The reason for your underachieving in the past is because of a thing called internal resistance.
-Some deeper inner belief within you says “You don’t deserve the outcome”.
+The reason for your difficulty in committing to the goal is because of a thing called internal resistance.
+A deeper inner belief within you says “I don’t deserve the good in my life”.

 Plan For Your Failures

-Of course, there’s really no such thing as failing.
+Of course, I don’t really believe in failing.
 You simply do or do not (thanks Yoda).
 Some people get overly emotional to the point where they don’t continue when their routines fail.

-The old negative or “shitty” thought patterns come up, like “I told you, I’m no good”, “I knew I couldn’t stick with it”, “This always happens to me” or “I’m useless”.
+The old negative thought patterns come up, like “I told you, I’m no good”, “I knew I couldn’t stick with it”, “This always happens to me” or “I’m useless”.